J-CF-Leung/Study_Vault/Physics/Topological Insulators Review.md

 - Magnetic field in the $z-$direction
 - Calculate $\sigma$ using _Heisenberg's equation of motion_ to determine $\left<j\right>_{x}$

+- Bulk band structure: _Landau levels_
+	- Unit cells are defined as areas enclosing a _flux quantum_, such that Bloch's theorem applies and $\boldsymbol{k}$ is a good quantum number
+- Explanation of _edge states_: _boundary_ between two topologically distinct states
+	- Cited in Kane and Bernevig

+- Over entire band structure: Chern number 0?
 # Z2 topological invariant
 - Time-reversal symmetry often given by _spin-orbit interaction_